squeak-today/squeak/README.md

 It's actually very easy, code-wise, to add more languages - so feel free to open a PR.
 It legitimately takes less than 10 minutes.
 - French
 - Spanish

+## How to Use
+**Squeak** uses Cohere's Aya 35B model to generate stories and Google's Cloud Translate API for definitions.
+We recommend getting your own trial key!
+Both platforms are free for non-commercial and individual use.